System Design Space

 Focus

-Schema-first API and DX
+Schema-first API design

 Book structure by chapters